MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-OrgData-Create-AAD-App.md

 1. The Channel ID is the string of letters and numbers after `/channel/` in the link.
 For example, in the link "https://teams.microsoft.com/l/channel/19%3a....", the Channel ID is "19:...".

-1. Add the Team ID and Channel ID values into the `.env` file.
+1. Add the Team ID and Channel ID values into the *.env* file.

     ```
     TEAM_ID=<TEAMS_TEAM_ID>
     CHANNEL_ID=<TEAMS_CHANNEL_ID>
     ```

+### Start/Restart the Application and API Servers

 [!INCLUDE [Start-Restart-Services](./Start-Restart-Services.md)]